HASSLE FREE RETURNS

 “Altitude training can provide an increased oxygen-carrying capacity, a more efficient use of oxygen, and a better ability to tolerate anaerobic metabolism; heat training has the ability to increase plasma volume and reduce cardiovascular and thermoregulatory strain.”

-In a nutshell, this means that running on hot and humid days will stress your cardiovascular system, thus making it stronger and causing less strain over time.
+In a nutshell, this means that running in humidity and dealing with the added challenge of high dew point, will stress your cardiovascular system, thus making it stronger and causing less strain over time.
+It pushes the body to adapt not just to reduced oxygen levels, like in altitude training, but also to the strenuous conditions of high humidity and high body temperature.

 2. Lower Resting Heart Rate

-Running when it is hot and humid is going to increase your heart rate more than if temps were a bit cooler.
+Running in high temperatures and high humidity is going to increase your heart rate more than if temps were a bit cooler.

 runner checking pulse